grep types

 pgrep

-This particular "grep" is not really comparable to the others as it is looking through running processes to find a process ID of an application (henceforth pgrep stands for Process ID Global Regular Expression Print).
+This one’s different from the others.
+It searches running processes to find a process ID (pgrep stands for Process ID Global Regular Expression Print).

-An example usecase would be: pgrep httpd which would return the process ID of the Apache webserver.
+Example: pgrep httpd returns the process ID of the Apache webserver.

 fgrep

-The two other flags other than -i that I usually use are -aX and -bY - where X and Y are both integers - that allows you to print the X amount of lines after and Y amount of lines before your pattern matched line.
-For example:
+Two other flags I reach for regularly: -aX and -bY (where X and Y are integers).
+These print X lines after and Y lines before the matched line:

 grep "fully" -a1 -b1 test.txt